jayce1992/RealtimeTalkServer/README.md

 ## Synopsis
+At the top of the file there should be a short introduction and/ or overview that explains what the project is.
+This description should match descriptions added for package managers (Gemspec, package.json, etc.)
 Step 1.
 Import project to Android Studio or any other IDE in your choice.
 Step 2.
 Add a library json-simple-1.1.1.jar to your project, you will need it to work with Yandex Translation API
 ## Code Example